Nuptial gift: Bushcrickets

 Bushcricket males offer a spermatophylax containing an ampulla.
 The nuptial gift is also protein-rich, which the females ingest into their reproductive tract.
 The size of the nuptial gifts positively influences the females refractory period and the males reproduction success.
 The size of the gift depends on the ampulla and serves as a sperm protection.
 In bushcrickets Ephippiger ephippiger, the females prefer older males, who have larger spermophores and better nutritional value during mating.
-The nutritional value is related to the female's metabolism, which stands as a benefit for females feeding on the semaphores.
+The nutritional value is related to the female's metabolism, which stands as a benefit for females feeding on the spermatophores.
 Sometimes males produce lower dosages of sperm with a lower nutritional value the fourth time they mate.
 It may be possible the females are using age and gift quality as a proxy for mates with good genes as their offspring are likely to have high relative fitness.
 The spermatophore provides protection to the ampulla by preventing it from being removed prematurely.
 It is also hypothesized to provide direct nutritional benefit to the offspring through the paternal investment hypothesis.